MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

  > [!NOTE]
- > Currently, the tab, bot, messaging extension apps, and Azure functions doesn't support customization.
+ > Currently, the tab, bot, messaging extension apps, and Azure functions ports don't support customization.

 ### Add environment variables

 1. You can add environment variables to `.env.teamsfx.local` file for tab, bot, messaging extension and Azure functions.
 Teams Toolkit loads the environment variables you added to start services during local debug.

  > [!NOTE]
- > Ensure to start a new local debug after adding new environment variables as the environment variables doesn't support to hot reload.
+ > Ensure to start a new local debug after adding new environment variables as the environment variables doesn't support hot reload.

 ### Debug partial component